 When you make too many white blood cells, they take up much more room in the bone marrow than they would normally.
 This means that there is not enough space for making normal red blood cells and platelets.

 Platelets are vital for normal blood clotting.
 If you do not have enough platelets, you will have bleeding problems such as nosebleeds, easy bruising, very heavy periods or a fine rash of red spots caused by bleeding into the skin (petechiae).

 Most body cells contain chromosomes.
 Chromosomes are made up of thousands of genes.
 There are 23 pairs of chromosomes in human cells and each chromosome has a number from 1 to 23.
 These are a bit like an instruction manual for building the body and keeping it healthy.

-This process is called chromosomal translocation.
-It is a known type of genetic abnormality that can happen when a cell divides.
+Sometimes a change happens in the genes when a cell divides.
 This happens by chance when a cell is dividing.
-It is not something that is inherited.
+It is not something you inherit.
 So you were not born with it and it can't be passed on to your children.